stephenenright/java-type-mapper/README.md

 ```

-This mapper also supports the configuration options discussed previously such as access level, includes, excludes etc.
+This mapper also supports the configuration options discussed previously such as access level, includes, excludes, transformations etc.